For background on cars in my life in general and how I got to this point see here.

 So I looked at alternatives.
 Now if you read the previous page it's obvious I needed at least 100 miles of range, but that has become more common now; of course, more range would be better.

 When the Nissan Leaf came out, I was sort of interested for a while, but it's range was only 73 miles meaning I could not get to work and back on a single charge.
 With the new versions the range is longer, but the lack of a active cooling for the Leaf still seems to make it a bad choice in the Texas heat.

 So I went for a new 2021 LT trim version.
 I am not big on fancy car options.
 So I was happy buying the lower trim package with no options.
-(I never worry about resale value, by the time I get down with a car it doesn't have one.
-We'll see in about ten years.
+(I never worry about resale value, by the time I get done with a car it doesn't have one.
+We'll see in about ten years.)

-I did need and get the DC fast charge option, without it the car is "commuter only".
+I did need to get the DC fast charge option, without it the car is "commuter only".
 I did not see any offered without the DC fast charge option for sale.

 So its rated at 259 miles per charge.
 It looks like my driving will only yield about 200, that's a tad disappointing, but I will only need to make one stop to get to Galveston; so, it's good enough.
 It's got a nice radio and Android Auto that works well with my phone.
 The performance is great, handling is pretty good for the type of vehicle it is.
 There are no seat heaters, so the four or five times a year I will need those here I will just have to run the heater.